etienne-martin/express-aggressive-cache/README.md

 The `s-maxage` directive always takes precedence over the `max-age` directive.

-## X-Cache
+## x-cache

-The middleware will set a response header `X-Cache`.
+By default, the middleware will set a response header `x-cache`.
 Its value will be `HIT` when a cache hit occurs and the response was obtained from cache otherwise it will be `MISS`.
+See the `onCacheHit` and `onCacheMiss` options to override this behavior.

 ## Options